drskennedy/qa-kg-neo4j/README.md

 **Step-by-step guide on Medium**: [Local LLM Generated Knowledge Graphs Powered by Local Neo4j](https://medium.com/ai-advances/local-llm-generated-knowledge-graphs-powered-by-local-neo4j-4111c5234993)
 ___
 ## Context
-Knowledge graphs are expected to improve adaptation of LLMs to niche domains, as they capture semantics or relationships underlying entities captured from internal documents unlike the approach used by the RAG method.
+Knowledge graphs are expected to improve adaptation of LLMs to niche domains, as they capture semantics or relationships underlying entities from text documents unlike the approach used by the RAG method.
 To help with robustness and scalability, the knowledge graphs are stored in a Neo4j database.

 In this project, we develop a QA system using `LlamaIndex`'s module `PropertyGraphIndex` powered by a locally hosted LLM loaded using `llama-cpp-python` and backed by the graph-native Neo4j database.
 <br><br>